 What is R&D Cost Capitalization?

-R&D Cost Capitalization is an accounting practice by which the costs of R&D are listed as investments instead of expenses.
+R&D Cost Capitalization is an accounting practice by which the costs of software R&D are listed as investments instead of expenses.
 If your company chooses to capitalize some of your R&D costs, they will not be recognized as “losses” immediately on a P&L (profit and loss) sheet, but instead as “assets” on a balance sheet.
 In this way the costs of, say, developing new software, would be amortized over a period of time.

 The argument here is that the cost of that development does not necessarily occur in the same period as when the revenues are earned, and that the cost should therefore be matched up to those future revenues.
 And if you can prove this direct relationship between costs and future revenues, it’s a good argument (more on that later).
 For example, if your company spent $1 million in 2020 developing a new application that allows time travelers to visualize the space-time continuum, you might expect to sell a lot of that software once it’s ready in 2021.
 Therefore, from a business perspective, it might make sense to recognize that $1 million against the revenues that come in throughout 2021 and beyond instead of in 2020 when it was actually spent.

 The reason comes down to business valuation.
 In tech, most companies’ are assigned value by investors based on their revenues or profits.
-The most common proxy for profits is Ebitda, or earnings before interest, tax, depreciation and amortisation, because it generally indicates the profitability of operating the actual business.
+The most common proxy for profits is Ebitda, or earnings before interest, tax, depreciation and amortization, because it generally indicates the profitability of operating the actual business.
 By capitalizing R&D costs and amortizing them over time, companies remove them from the Ebitda calculation, effectively increasing profits and therefore the value of the company.
 For startups with significant R&D costs, that could mean a lot for attracting more investor capital needed to grow or for the eventual outcome for any shareholders in an acquisition.

 Skeptical?
 Don’t be.
 R&D capitalization is a totally legitimate and well established practice.
 It is accepted under GAAP (Generally Accepted Accounting Principles) in the U.S. and the IFRS (International Financial Reporting Standards), the latter of which may actually mandate the practice in certain cases.
 Across the industry, about 57% of public U.S. software companies capitalize some percentage of their R&D spend, though notables such as Salesforce, Amazon, Workday, and Atlassian capitalize less than 1% of their R&D spend.
 But why not capitalize more?